 Jeff was not considered to be a suspect in the case, as he was in Albuquerque that night, passed a polygraph test, and their marriage by all accounts seemed to be a stable and happy one.
 Holly and Jeff had been together for 27 years and married for 20 of those years.

 The family and all of Holly’s close friends maintained that she would not have committed suicide without leaving a note, or left without telling anyone.
 If she had jumped from the bridge, her body would have been found by divers, as an extensive search was done after her disappearance.

 New Mexico State Police pulled fingerprints from Holly’s car, one from the rearview mirror, and one from the passenger side door, but both were insufficient in leading to any identification.

-The family has hired their own private investigator, Elaine Graves, to look into Holly’s disappearance and she is still actively working the case with her partner.
-Please refer to the links below for more information or for who to contact if you have any information.
+Holly’s father Ray Alcott has hired the family’s own private investigator, Elaine Graves, to look into Holly’s disappearance and she is still actively working on the case with her partner.